 The United Arab Emirates, also referred to as the UAE or the Emirates, is a popular destination for expatriates due to its relatively simple visa requirements compared to the surrounding countries in the Middle East.
 This makes the country an excellent choice for companies that are expanding internationally.
 However, like any other country, there are specific requirements that must be followed regarding immigration, residence visas, and work permits.

-What Are the Requirements to Obtain a UAE Work Permit andResidence Visa?
+Requirements to Obtain UAE Work Visas

 To obtain a residence visa in the UAE, employees will need the following documents: